 - Additional search terms that will help Knowledge Base users find the entry.

-- A file or URL (depending on what content you’re creating).
+- Possibly, a URL (depending on what content you’re creating).

 - Your FHUG user id and email address (this will not be displayed or saved in the Knowledge Base, but will be used to verify that you are a member of FHUG).